Presidential choices in Wisconsin hold steady in new Marquette Law School Poll results, with Harris at 52% and Trump at 48%

 Issues in the presidential campaign

-Table 13 shows which candidate respondents think would do a better job on each of eight issues.
-Trump is seen by more respondents as better on immigration and border security, the Israel-Hamas war, and the economy, and he holds a slight edge on handling foreign relations.
-Harris is seen by more respondents as doing a better job on abortion policy, ensuring fair and accurate elections, health care, and Medicare & Social Security.
+Table 18 shows which candidate is thought to do a better job on each of eight issues.
+Trump is seen as better on immigration and border security, the Israel-Hamas war, and the economy, and holds a slight edge on handling foreign relations.
+Harris is seen as better on abortion policy, ensuring fair and accurate elections, health care, and on Medicare and Social Security.

-Between 9% and 22% say both candidates would be about the same or that neither would be good on each specific issue.
+A total of between 10% and 19% say either that both candidates would be about the same or that neither would be good on each issue.

 Among registered voters